daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 In this section we will be creating the profile page for a character.
 Every character link we have in the app points to this component.
 It is a little different from other components primarily because of the following:

 1. It has a full page image background.
-2. Navigating from one character to another does not unmount the component and as a result of that the initial fade-in animation will not be repeated.
-You will see what I mean shortly.
+2. Navigating from one character to another does not unmount the component and as a result of that `getCharacter` action in `componentDidMount` is never called more than once.

 **<i class="devicons devicons-react"></i> Component**